Skip to content

 Introduction

-JARVIS is an always-on AI daemon, not a tab-bound chatbot.
+Usejarvis is an always-on AI daemon, not a tab-bound chatbot.

 It is designed to keep running in the background, maintain memory over time, watch what is happening across your setup, and act through real tools and connected machines.
-You can run the daemon locally or on a VPS, keep it alive 24/7, and connect sidecars on other machines so one JARVIS instance can reach your laptop, desktop, and server at the same time.
+You can run the daemon locally or on a VPS, keep it alive 24/7, and connect sidecars on other machines so one Usejarvis instance can reach your laptop, desktop, and server at the same time.

 Read these first:

-JARVIS is not a toy chatbot.
+Usejarvis is not a toy chatbot.
 It can be given access to files, terminals, browsers, messaging channels, and remote machines.

 Before you expose it over the network, connect real accounts, or raise its autonomy level, review: